morotsman/primes_generator/README.md

 ### Protocol

-I have never used Thrift or gRCP before so I had to do some reading up on the subject.
+I have never used Thrift or gRPC before so I had to do some reading up on the subject.

 When investigating Thrift and streaming, I found [articles] like this one that discourage me to use it.

-On the other hand, when I read about gRCP I found that it has support for streaming.
-I also found that Akka has [support] for it and since I'm fond of the library I decided to go for gRCP and Akka.
+On the other hand, when I read about gRPC I found that it has support for streaming.
+I also found that Akka has [support] for it and since I'm fond of the library I decided to go for gRPC and Akka.

 ### Prime number generator